-Santos proposes to drill three exploration wells; Yoorn-1, Jelen-1 and Parnassus-1 located in petroleum exploration permits WA-499-P, WA-546-P and WA-208-P respectively (Figure 3-1).
-Water depth in the vicinity of the proposed exploration wells ranges from approximately 45-65 m.
+Santos proposes to drill one exploration well; Yoorn-1 located in petroleum exploration permit WA-499-P (Figure 3-1).
+Water depth in the vicinity of the proposed exploration well is approximately 45 m.

 Drilling will be undertaken using a jack-up MODU, with auxiliary activities including support vessels and helicopters.
 Specific activities will include well construction, formation evaluation and permanent abandonment activities related to exploration drilling.
-A 500 m circular exclusion zone will be applied around the MODU centred at the rig's surface location, with only one MODU operating in the exclusion zone at any point in time (multiple support vessels and helicopters may be operating in the same area at any one time).
-The wells covered under the EP are not planned to be drilled sequentially.
-The first well (Yoorn-1) is planned to be drilled in Q2 2022, after which the MODU will demobilise to undertake other work, outside of the scope of this EP.
-Following this, the MODU will mobilise to drill Parnassus-1 followed by Jelen-1, planned for by the end of 2023.
+A 500 m circular exclusion zone will be applied around the MODU centred at the rig's surface location.
+Multiple support vessels and helicopters may be operating in the same area at any one time.
+The Yoorn-1 well is planned to be drilled in Q2 -Q4 2023 after which the MODU will demobilise to undertake other work, outside of the scope of this EP.